Last updated on August 12th, 2021 at 06:43 pm

-You ever just feel off?
-Like something is going on internally, but you can’t quite figure it out?
-Of course, you write it off and keep pushing, because ain’t no time to take breaks!
+Do you ever just feel like your dealing with burnout?
+Of course, you write it off and keep pushing, because there’s no time to take breaks!

-And for some reason, you’re exhausted (I mean how could that possibly happen).
-So, you shrug it off and drink a coffee to keep going.
-Look, no one has time to fall behind in life.
+You might drink a coffee to keep going because no one has time to fall behind in life.

 You have to be bigger than your excuses.